elmarmertens/CCMMshadowrateVAR-code/README.md

 ## Instructions to Replicators

-The following instructions should be executed in a Matlab session with the current working directory set to the main folder of the replication package:
+The following instructions should be executed in a MATLAB session with the current working directory set to the main folder of the replication package:

 ### Option 1

 In a Linux or macOS shell:

 - You can  use the [makefile](makefile) provided with this replication package to perform the steps described above: `make all` performs estimation, creates all tables and figures and compiles the two LaTeX files mentioned above.
-- By default, the [makefile](makefile) will execute the computational routines in parallel mode, which requires availability of Matlab's Parallel Computing Toolbox.
+- By default, the [makefile](makefile) will execute the computational routines in parallel mode, which requires availability of MATLAB's Parallel Computing Toolbox.
 If parallel mode is not available, please replace the [makefile](makefile) calls to [goparbatch.sh](goparbatch.sh) by calls to [goseqbatch.sh](goseqbatch.sh).
-- The [makefile](makefile) uses the scripts [goparbatch.sh](goparbatch.sh) and [goseqbatch.sh](goseqbatch.sh) to launch Matlab and execute our codes.
+- The [makefile](makefile) uses the scripts [goparbatch.sh](goparbatch.sh) and [goseqbatch.sh](goseqbatch.sh) to launch MATLAB and execute our code.
 In Linux, these shell scripts assume that the command `matlab` is on the shell path.
-In macOS, each of these shell scripts defines an alias `matlab` that points to the installed Matlab version.
+In macOS, each of these shell scripts defines an alias `matlab` that points to the installed MATLAB version.
 To adapt this setting to your environment, please edit line 12 in [goparbatch.sh](goparbatch.sh) and [goseqbatch.sh](goseqbatch.sh) as needed.

 ### Option 2

-When launching our codes in an interactive Matlab session:
+When launching our code in an interactive MATLAB session:

-- If available, and prior to launching our routines, enable parallel processing of `parfor` loops to create a parallel pool in Matlab, which requires the Matlab Parallel Computing Toolbox; otherwise the loops will be executed sequentially.
+- If available, and prior to launching our routines, enable parallel processing of `parfor` loops to create a parallel pool in MATLAB, which requires the MATLAB Parallel Computing Toolbox; otherwise the loops will be executed sequentially.
 Choose a number of parallel workers suitable for your computing environment (in terms of available CPU and RAM memory).
 For example, to use the default setting for your system, simply use `parpool`; in order to use the code with 32 workers use `parpool(32)`.
 When no `parpool` is created, `parfor` steps will be executed one-by-one.
-Depending on system defaults in your Matlab installation, Matlab might also launch `parpool` automatically when encountering the first `parfor` (or `spmd`) command.
-In orinciple, it should suffice to launch `parpool` only once per session.
+Depending on system defaults in your MATLAB installation, MATLAB might also launch `parpool` automatically when encountering the first `parfor` (or `spmd`) command.
+In principle, it should suffice to launch `parpool` only once per session.
 But, depending on system defaults, please note that the parallel pool may automatically terminate when idle (and thus needs to be launched again for further use).

 - Call [runbatch.m](runbatch.m), which launches a sequence of out-of-sample runs for all models and datasets considered in the paper.
 Specifically, [runbatch.m](runbatch.m) calls various `bot*.m` files.
 Each file creates a `*.mat` file with model-specific results data that is stored in the repository's main directory.
 (This step took us about 35 hours on a virtual client with 32 cores.)

-- Call [runtablesandfigures.m](runtablesandfigures.m) to create all tables (except Table 1) and figures for the paper and its supplementary appendix, .
+- Call [runtablesandfigures.m](runtablesandfigures.m) to create all tables and figures for the paper and its supplementary appendix (with the exception of Table 1).
 This script requires that [runbatch.m](runbatch.m) has finished (and the resulting `*.mat` files are stored in the repository's main directory).
 Outputs are stored in `*.tex` format (for tables) and `*.eps` format (for figures) and stored in a subfolder `foo`.
 (This step takes a couple of minutes.)

-- To recreate the list of variables provided in Table 1: In Matlab, change the working directory to the subfolder [data](data) and execute [generateFREDdata.m](data/generateFREDdata.m) which creates [datalist-fredsxMD20-2022-09.tex](data/datalist-fredsxMD20-2022-09.tex), which corresponds to Table 1 in the paper (after some manual reformatting).
+- To re-create the list of variables provided in Table 1: In MATLAB, change the working directory to the subfolder [data](data) and execute [generateFREDdata.m](data/generateFREDdata.m) which creates [datalist-fredsxMD20-2022-09.tex](data/datalist-fredsxMD20-2022-09.tex).
+The resulting TeX file corresponds to Table 1 in the paper (after some manual reformatting).

-- Optional: When all tables and figures are stored in `foo`, you can compile the LaTeX files [CCMMpaperTablesAndFigures.tex](CCMMpaperTablesAndFigures.tex) and [CCMMsupplementTablesAndFigures.tex](CCMMsupplementTablesAndFigures.tex) to collect figures and tables as they are presented in paper and supplement.
+- Optional: When all tables and figures are stored in `foo`, you can compile the LaTeX files [CCMMpaperTablesAndFigures.tex](CCMMpaperTablesAndFigures.tex) and [CCMMsupplementTablesAndFigures.tex](CCMMsupplementTablesAndFigures.tex) to collect the figures and tables from paper and supplement.

 ### Details

 - All scripts set the MATLAB path to point to toolboxes in [matlabtoolbox](matlabtoolbox).
 In addition, most scripts collect output in a temporary directory, which is by default created as subfolder `foo` within the main directory (if not present the folder will be created).
 Edit [localtemp.m](matlabtoolbox/emtools/localtemp.m) to change the location of this temp directory (or place an alternate copy of `localtemp.m` in the main directory of the repository).
 - All necessary input files are already placed in the main folder of this repository.
-(See below for recreating or updating these inputs from source data files povided in the [data](data) folder of this repository.)
+(See below for recreating or updating these inputs from source data files provided in the [data](data) folder of this repository.)
 - Output is collected in a LaTeX file, which is also compiled at the end of each script (provided a LaTeX installation can be found on the path).
 To control the compilation of output, please edit [finishwrap.m](matlabtoolbox/emtexbox/finishwrap.m).
 To avoid collecting output files, comment out the call to [initwrap](initwrap) in each script (and make sure to define instead a variable called `wrap` that is set to empty).

 - To launch out-of-sample runs for a given model, use scripts called `go*.m` (or `bot*.m` as described in the next bullet).
 After computing the out-of-sample runs each of these `go*.m` scripts stores results for further post-processing in a `*.mat` file.
 While looping over out-of-sample runs in our `go*.m` files, individual iterations may encounter (rare) errors due numerical issues, which are reported on screen.
 These errors do not lead to abortion of the program; instead, they are caught by the program and the iteration in question is relaunched.

 - Each `bot*.m` file is a copy of a corresponding `go*.m` file, but with presets that apply the model to a particular dataset.
-In a bash shell, you can create this set of `bot*.m` files, by calling the bash script [preparebatch.sh](preparebatch.sh) and pass the appropriate `go*.m` file names as argument; for example `sh preparebatch.sh goVAR*.m` prepares `bot*.m` files for all `go*.m` files in the repo and prepares estimation of each model both with and without longer-run yields data (as needed in the paper).
-For example, to rerun all results with a different number of MCMC draws, change the value of `MCMCdraws` on line 19 of [preparebatch.sh](preparebatch.sh).
+In Bash, you can create this set of `bot*.m` files, by calling the Bash script [preparebatch.sh](preparebatch.sh) and pass the appropriate `go*.m` file names as argument.
+For example `sh preparebatch.sh goVAR*.m` prepares `bot*.m` files for all `go*.m` files in the repo and prepares estimation of each model with and without longer-run yields data (as needed in the paper).
+Also, if `goVAR.m` is included in the argument list when calling [preparebatch.sh](preparebatch.sh), an additional MATLAB driver file is created that estimates the linear VAR to data that omits shorter-run yields affected by the effective lower bound.
+The script [preparebatch.sh](preparebatch.sh) can also be used to vary other parameters for the out-of-sample runs.
+For example, to create `botgo*.m` files that employ a different number of MCMC draws, change the value of `MCMCdraws` on line 19 of [preparebatch.sh](preparebatch.sh).

-- The main directory contains the bash scripts [goparbatch.sh](goparbatch.sh) and [goseqbatch.sh](goseqbatch.sh) that can be used to launch a sequence of multiple Matlab scripts from the shell.
-Both shell scripts expect that the names of the Matlab scripts to be executed should be passed as argument list.
-Both shell scripts execute the arguments in sequence *and in separate Matlab sessions*.
-In case of [goparbatch.sh](goparbatch.sh), the Matlab session opens a parallel pool.
-For example, the shell command `sh gobatch.sh goVAR.m goVARshadowrateBlockNonstructural.m goVARhybrid.m` will launch a command line session of Matlab, start a parallel pool, and then execute [goVAR.m](goVAR.m); once [goVAR.m](goVAR.m) has been executed, the Matlab sessions closes, a new one is reopened for execution of [goVARshadowrateBlockNonstructural.m](goVARshadowrateBlockNonstructural.m) etc. (The shell script works with as many command line arguments as supported by bash and has been written for use on macOS and Linux.)
-Alternatively, Matlab scripts can, of course, also be called interactively on the Matlab GUI’s command line.
+- The main directory contains the Bash scripts [goparbatch.sh](goparbatch.sh) and [goseqbatch.sh](goseqbatch.sh) that can be used to launch a sequence of multiple MATLAB scripts from the shell.
+Both shell scripts expect that the names of the MATLAB scripts to be executed should be passed as argument list.
+Both shell scripts execute the arguments in sequence *and in separate MATLAB sessions*.
+In case of [goparbatch.sh](goparbatch.sh), the MATLAB session opens a parallel pool.
+For example, the shell command `sh gobatch.sh goVAR.m goVARshadowrateBlockNonstructural.m goVARhybrid.m` will launch a command line session of MATLAB, start a parallel pool, and then execute [goVAR.m](goVAR.m); once [goVAR.m](goVAR.m) has been executed, the MATLAB session closes, a new one is reopened for execution of [goVARshadowrateBlockNonstructural.m](goVARshadowrateBlockNonstructural.m) etc. (The shell script works with as many command line arguments as supported by Bash and has been written for use on macOS and Linux.)
+Alternatively, MATLAB scripts can, of course, also be called interactively on the MATLAB GUI's command line.
 As noted above: In Linux, these shell scripts assume that the command `matlab` is on the shell path.
-In macOS, each of these shell scripts defines an alias `matlab` that points to the installed Matlab version.
+In macOS, each of these shell scripts defines an alias `matlab` that points to the installed MATLAB version.
 To adapt this setting to your environment, please edit line 12 in [goparbatch.sh](goparbatch.sh) and [goseqbatch.sh](goseqbatch.sh) as needed.

 ## List of tables and programs